sailorfe/ephem/README.md

-# electional
+# chart

-**electional** is an opinionated horoscope CLI designed with electional astrology in mind. `electional now` calculates the chart of the moment relative to your geolocated IP coordinates while `electional chart` accepts input for specific dates like nativities and other past and future events.
+**chart** is a minimal, opinionated horoscope CLI designed with electional astrology and premodern revivalism in mind. `chart now` calculates the chart of the moment relative for your locale, while `chart cast` accepts input for specific dates like nativities and other past and future events.

-by "opinionated," i mean i wrote it with methodological and traditional biases, not that it offers any sort of interpretation or judgment. the ANSI colors divide the seven visible planets by sect, including mercury; the unicode planetary glyphs lack labels by default; i use Null Island as a placeholder location instead of the more conventional Greenwich, England.

 pair with [ascendant](https://codeberg.org/sailorfe/ascendant) for an efficient scriptable clock 🤓